Skip to content

 2. Building Stock Liquidity and Attracting “Sticky” Investors

-Another positive part of the rise in investments is that these investors tend to be “sticky” — they’re often interested in long-term partnerships.
+The rise of ESG investing can be attributed to the fact that more investors seek to contribute to positive environmental and societal outcomes in addition to financial returns.
+These investors also tend to be “sticky” — they’re often interested in long-term partnerships.
 They may be less worried about what happens in the next quarter and more concerned about what happens in the next decade.
 They typically care about values and know that change takes time and resources.
 They may be more likely to work with a company for several years and help build a basis for success.

 3. Staying Ahead

-• Establish themselves as industry leaders: As trendsetters, businesses put themselves on the ground floor of ESG initiatives.
+As trendsetters, businesses put themselves on the ground floor of ESG initiatives, establishing themselves as industry leaders.
 Again, ESG is growing quickly, so companies that get on board early can position themselves as more innovative and responsible partners.
+Pursuing ESG goals enables businesses to anticipate and mitigate risks associated with climate change and expected regulatory changes.

 4. Improving Talent Acquisition and Retention

-Research tells us that employers with higher levels of employee satisfaction and attractiveness to talent tend to have significantly higher ESG scores.
+Research states that employers with higher levels of employee satisfaction and attractiveness to talent tend to have an average of 14% higher ESG scores than the global average.
 Since satisfied employees tend to work harder, stick with their employer, and strive for better results, employee enthusiasm can be a particularly advantageous effect of ESG initiatives.
-In addition, younger generations place more importance on environmental and social concerns, making ESG a valid focus area for attracting these workers.
+In addition, younger generations place more importance on environmental and social concerns, making ESG a valid focus area for attracting these generations of workers.

-During the application process, ESG can play a large role in applicant perceptions of a company.
+During the application process, ESG plays a huge role in the perceptions of company applicants.
 Topics like diversity and inclusion, for instance, seem to influence how likely someone is to apply for a position — 62% of job seekers said they were more likely to apply for jobs where the company was openly committed to improving diversity and inclusion in its workforce.
 It can help companies attract more talent and keep them on board with respectful, safe, and fair work environments.

 5. Reducing Legal and Regulatory Interventions